 Timothy is honored to help lead CVFD as president, and is working to strengthen the department’s capabilities to support ACFD and serve the Arlington community.

 Vice President – Nicholas Berry

-Nicholas Berry, born and raised in the DC/MS/VA, works in education by day and volunteers as a Firefighter/EMT by night.
-He is a second generation firefighter with his Dad retiring as a battalion Chief in Anne Arundel County after 30 years of service.
+Born and raised in the DC/MD/VA, Nicholas Berry works in education by day and volunteers as a Firefighter/EMT by night.
+He is a second generation firefighter with his dad retiring as a battalion chief in Anne Arundel County after 30 years of service.
 Outside of volunteering, Nick is an active swing and contra dancer, dragon boat racer during the summer months, and loves to be around his family and friends.
 These are just some of the reasons, he is known as “The Most Interesting man in CVFD.”

 Secretary – Catie Drew

-Currently, Catie is the Education Coordinator of the Drug Enforcement Administration Museum in Arlington, VA where she develops and conducts educational and outreach programs, as well as helps to create museum exhibits on the history of drugs, drug awareness, drug law enforcement, and the consequences of drug abuse.
-She also serves as the Museums resident science geek, researching neuro-biological reactions to drugs and addictions, as well as being the coordinator of the Museums lecture series and the editor of the Museums newsletter, “The Informant.”
+Currently, Catie is the education coordinator of the Drug Enforcement Administration Museum in Arlington, VA where she develops and conducts educational and outreach programs, as well as helps to create museum exhibits on the history of drugs, drug awareness, drug law enforcement, and the consequences of drug abuse.
+She also serves as the Museum’s resident science geek, researching neuro-biological reactions to drugs and addictions, as well as being the coordinator of the Museum’s lecture series and the editor of its newsletter, “The Informant.”

 Catie’s free time is spent cheering her kids on at their various activities, tending her ever-increasing organic vegetable garden, and volunteering with various community organizations including the Arlington Urban Agriculture Task Force and the Cherrydale Volunteer Fire Department.
 She is married to Wayne Botts and they have three children.